tjknoth/cse130-web/lectures/03-datatypes.md

 ## QUIZ: Binary trees I

-What is a Haskell datatype for *binary trees* with elements stored in the nodes?
+What is a Haskell datatype that can represent this *binary tree*?

 ```
 1 - 2 - 3 - ()